renovatebot/renovate/docs/development/configuration.md

 ## Configuration Methods

-Configuration is supported via any or all of the below:
+The Renovate bot can be configured via any of these methods:

 - Configuration file
 - Environment